juliafmorgado/julia/content/english/posts/2023-09-30_docker-straightforward.md

 ---

 Docker is renowned worldwide as an open-source container service provider, that excels in packaging applications and their components, along with dependencies, simplifying the deployment process.
-It is a powerful and versatile tool, sthat streamlines the creation, running, and management of software applications.
+It is a powerful and versatile tool, that streamlines the creation, running, and management of software applications.
 However, before we delve into Docker's inner workings, let's start by grasping the fundamental concept of containers.

 ## Understanding Containers: